IoTree/IoTree42/README.md

 ```
 It is possible to add the encryption later.

-The installation can take a while
+The installation can take a while...

+You will be ask for the linux Username.
+This is needed to save all files in the right directory.

-At the end you will be asked for an email, a password and an admin-mail.
+Also you will be asked for an email, a password and an admin-mail.
   The first e-mail and password are for the server to send password resets.
   Not all email providers work, but Gmail usually works.
 More information can be found [here](https://www.dev2qa.com/how-do-i-enable-less-secure-apps-on-gmail/) and [here](https://support.google.com/a/answer/176600?hl=en).
   The administrator email is for the user and server to send problems and information to you.

 ### set crontab jobs
 we need to set up a crontab job so user will be register on mosquitto broker.